sbabic/swupdate/doc/source/sw-description.rst

 writing an own parser, that checks which images must be installed after recognizing which is the device where software is running.

-Because the external parser can be written in LUA and it is completely customizable, everybody can set his own rules.
+Because the external parser can be written in Lua and it is completely customizable, everybody can set his own rules.
 For this specific example, the sw-description is written in XML format, with tags identifying the images for each device.
 To run it, the liblxp